intermine/training-portal/themes/training-portal-theme/README.md

 # Training Portal Theme

-This is a hugo theme created for InterMine Training Portal website.
+This is a hugo theme created for InterMine Training Portal.